15 July 2020

-The minimum general salary threshold will be reduced to £25,600.
-If you are offering less than this - but no less than £20,480 - the worker may still be able to apply by ‘trading’ points on specific characteristics against your salary.
-For example, if your job offer is in a shortage occupation or the worker has a PhD relevant to the job.
+If the worker earns less than this - but no less than £20,480 - they may still be able to apply by ‘trading’ points on specific characteristics against their salary.
+For example, if they have a job offer in a shortage occupation or have a PhD relevant to the job.

 Global talent scheme

 The global talent scheme will be opened up to EU, EEA and Swiss citizens.
 It will allow highly-skilled scientists and researchers to come to the UK without a job offer.